Putting all the X in one basket: Updated X-ray constraints on sub-GeV Dark Matter: Comparison with related work

 Using low energy measurements by {\sc Voyager 1} of the $e^\pm$ cosmic ray flux outside of the heliosphere, Boudaud et al.~\cite{Boudaud:2016mos} have derived constraints on the $e^+e^-$ and $\mu^+\mu^-$ channel, shown as dashed lines in fig.~\ref{fig:FinalResultsAnn}.
 We report the bounds of their propagation model B, characterized by weak reacceleration.
 Their constraints are stronger than ours only in a small mass interval around 10 MeV, for the $e^+e^-$ case.
 They are always weaker for the $\mu^+\mu^-$ case.

 Using the impact on the CMB anisotropies of the $e^+e^-$ injection by DM annihilation events, Slatyer \cite{Slatyer:2015jla} and Lopez-Honorez et al.~\cite{Lopez-Honorez:2013cua} derived the constraints represented by the dotted lines in fig.~\ref{fig:FinalResultsAnn}.
-Our {\sc Xmm-Newton} bounds reach deeper than these CMB constraints, in the portion of large mass where the ICS effect is important ($m_{\rm DM} \gtrsim 180$ MeV and $m_{\rm DM} \gtrsim 400$ MeV, respectively for the $e^+e^-$ and $\mu^+\mu^-, \pi^+\pi^-$ channels).
-The CMB constraints are still more stringent elsewhere.
+Our bounds are less stringent than these everywhere.
 However, as discussed in \cite{Cirelli:2020bpc}, the CMB constraints hold under the assumption that DM annihilation is speed-independent ($s$-wave).
 If the DM annihilation is $p$-wave, i.e.~$\langle \sigma v \rangle \propto v^2$, they weaken considerably.
-Our constraints are instead essentially insensitive to these difference \cite{Cirelli:2020bpc}, which implies that, for the $p$-wave scenario, our limits represent the most stringent bounds for $m_{\rm DM} \gtrsim$ 15 MeV.
+Our constraints are instead essentially insensitive to these difference \cite{Cirelli:2020bpc}, which implies that, for the $p$-wave scenario, our limits represent the most stringent bounds for $m_{\rm DM} \gtrsim$ 100 MeV.

-Finally, Wadekar and Wang~\cite{Wadekar:2021qae} derived bounds from the requirement that DM $e^+e^-$ annihilations do not overheat the gas in the gas-rich dwarf galaxy Leo T. This constraint is represented by a dotted line in fig.~\ref{fig:FinalResultsAnn} and it is more stringent than ours for $m_{\rm DM} \lesssim 20$ MeV.
+Finally, Wadekar and Wang~\cite{Wadekar:2021qae} derived bounds from the requirement that DM $e^+e^-$ annihilations do not overheat the gas in the gas-rich dwarf galaxy Leo T. This constraint is represented by a dotted line in fig.~\ref{fig:FinalResultsAnn} and it is more stringent than ours for $m_{\rm DM} \lesssim 80$ MeV.
 However, this bound would relax significantly if the DM annihilation is $p$-wave (see \cite{Wadekar:2021qae} for details), similarly to the CMB constraints.